Cate S. Anstöter

 August

-August: Publication with the E. K. Campbell group is out now
+Publication with the E. K. Campbell group is out now in J. Chem.
+Phys.

 June

-Cate gave an invited talk and panel discussion as part of the Women in Photochemistry Meeting at UCL, as part of UPDICE
+Cate gave an invited talk and panel discussion at the Women in Photochemistry Meeting at UCL, as part of UPDICE.

 April